Matt Garza: Texas Rangers

-The Cubs traded Garza to the Texas Rangers on July 22, 2013, in exchange for Mike Olt, Justin Grimm, C. J. Edwards, and Neil Ramirez.
-While with the Rangers, Garza had an ERA of 4.38.
+On July 22, 2013, The Cubs traded Garza to the Texas Rangers in exchange for Mike Olt, Justin Grimm, C. J. Edwards, and Neil Ramirez.
+With the Rangers, Garza had an ERA of 4.38.

 Milwaukee Brewers

 After the 2013 season, the Milwaukee Brewers reportedly agreed to sign Garza to what was initially reported as a four-year, $52 million contract.
 On January 26, 2014, the Brewers announced that the signing was official.
 The deal is reportedly guaranteed for $50 million over the course of four years, with each season having an additional $1 million in performance bonuses.
 There is also a performance/appearance based vesting option for a fifth year, worth $13 million, making the total contract worth as much as 5 years and $67 million.
 With the contract, Garza became the most expensive free agent that the Brewers have ever signed, surpassing Jeff Suppan's four year, $42 million contract signed prior to the 2007 season.

 During the 2015 season, it was announced that Garza would be shut down for the rest of the season due to poor performance and the club wanting to look at younger starters.
 Garza reacted badly to the idea and did not pitch in any of the team's final 28 games.
 Garza finished his 2016 season 6–8 with a 4.51 ERA.
 On June 3, 2017, Garza suffered a shoulder injury in a collision with first baseman Jesus Aguilar.
 He attempted to pitch the rest of the season through it, but struggled badly down the stretch and lost his spot in the rotation, finishing the final year of his contract with a 6–9 record and a 4.94 ERA.
 After the season, Garza's injury was diagnosed as a torn labrum in the right shoulder.
-On January 10, 2018, Garza, now a free agent, underwent surgery to repair the labrum, performed by Dr. Neal El-Attrache, and was ruled out for the entire 2018 season.
+On January 10, 2018, Garza, now a free agent, underwent surgery to repair the labrum, performed by Dr. Neal ElAttrache, and was ruled out for the entire 2018 season.